bterone/book-notes/Design-Patterns.md

 # Behavioral Patterns
-Following is a list of patterns for how objects communicate with each other
+Following is a list of patterns for how objects communicate with each other and distribute responsibility.
+Behavioral Class patterns use inheritance to describe algorithms and flow of control, while Behavioral object patterns describe how objects cooperate to perform tasks that aren't done by one object alone.

 ## Chain of Responsibility
 Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.